Get $500 off the Wiley CPAexcel Platinum Course!

-The congratulatory letter will likely ask you to take the CPA Ethics Exam as the next step.
+The congratulatory letter may indicate taking the CPA Ethics Exam as the next step.
 Don’t worry if it is not mentioned in the letter, as a number of states don’t have this requirement, or they run their own (e.g. California).
 A few states may ask candidates to complete a test relevant to the state, e.g. the state law test in Utah.